A Bipp Quickstart

 We will now see how these different visualizations could be clubbed on a single dashboard.
 Dashboards can be managed from the Dashboards screen that can be accessed from the main menu.

 Click on the New Dashboard button to create a new dashboard.
-Enter the name for the new dashboard and select the sheets to be included.
+Enter the name for the new dashboard.
 We will call our dashboard

 We will first rearrange the dashboard tiles in the editor for a better view.
 For this we adjust the heights and widths (